Legal-DAO/Consensus-Referendum-on-Crypto-Privacy/Draft of Voting Questions.md

 > Suggested topics for consideration/discussion
 > - How could technologies such as zero-knowledge proof, privacy enhancing computation protect on-chain privacy, and allow/guarantee flow of data on the blockchain.

-Protecting your privacy on-chian can be easily ignored at the beginning of your crypto journey when you start  purchasing digital assets.
+Protecting your privacy on-chain can be easily ignored at the beginning of your crypto journey when you start  purchasing digital assets.
 Seriously speaking, you will be an easy target of cybercrime and theft.

 Privacy will be more important when it comes to reality if your sensitive transactions are revealed to the public which you are not intending to do.
 You might use crypto to pay for sensitive products, salary incomes, medical bills, financial accounts, children's education expenses, or information subscriptions that you would rather not tell, all of which after discovery could put you into a dangerous position for blackmail or harassment, or to a spotlight position for embarrassment and awkwardness.